Roboastra gracilis (Bergh, 1877)

 mass that hatched in five days in the laboratory.

-First recorded in Hawaii at Makua, Oahu by Scott Johnson on June 1,
+Taxonomic notes: It was first recorded in Hawaii at Makua, Oahu by Scott Johnson on June 1,

 Photo: CP: 8